-Elise McCune is an Australian, Melbourne-based writer.
+Elise McCune is an Australian, Melbourne-based international author.

 Welcome to my website where you can see images of the places which inspire me and learn more about my stories.